-On June 15, 2021, we entered into a transaction with our joint venture partners in the BTC I Partnership, pursuant to which we agreed to split the real property portfolio of the BTC I Partnership in an equitable manner, such that following the split, we and QR Master Holdings USA II LP, each owned a 100% interest in approximately half of the portfolio of the BTC I Partnership (the "BTC I Partnership Transaction").
+On June 15, 2021, we entered into a transaction with our joint venture partners in the BTC I Partnership, pursuant to which we agreed to split the real property portfolio of the BTC I Partnership in an equitable manner, such that following the split, we and QR Master Holdings USA II LP each owned a 100% interest in approximately half of the portfolio of the BTC I Partnership (the "BTC I Partnership Transaction").
 We have no further interest in the BTC I Partnership as a result of the BTC I Partnership Transaction.

 On February 15, 2022, we, along with our joint venture partners in the BTC II Partnership, entered into a transaction to split the majority of the properties in the BTC II Partnership's portfolio amongst three of the four joint venture partners, with the fourth joint venture partner's respective interest in such properties having been redeemed for \$24.9 million (the "BTC II Partnership Transaction").
-The joint venture partner whose interest was redeemed was an entity in which, at the time of the BTC II Partnership Transaction, three of our affiliated directors as well as three of our executive officers owned an interest.
-In addition, one of the joint venture partners who received properties in the BTC II Partnership Transaction was an entity in which our then-Chairman of the board of directors owned an interest (the "BTC II SLP").
-The BTC II SLP was allocated seven properties in the BTC II Partnership Transaction, with a value of approximately \$130.7 million as of December 31, 2021.
 We have no further interest in the BTC II Partnership as a result of the BTC II Partnership Transaction.

 Concurrently with the BTC II Partnership Transaction, we and our joint venture partners formed a new joint venture partnership (the "BTC II B Partnership"), through which we co-own five properties that were part of the original BTC II Partnership's portfolio and were not part of the BTC II Partnership Transaction.
 We own an 8.0% interest in the BTC II B Partnership as general partner and as a limited partner.
 A third party joint venture partner owns a 90.0% limited partner interest in the BTC II B Partnership.
-In addition, an entity in which two of our affiliated directors and three of our executive officers hold an interest owns a special limited partner interest, and an entity in which two of our affiliated directors as 2.0% limited partnership interest in the BTC II B Partnership.
+In addition, an entity in which two of our affiliated directors and three of our executive officers hold an interest owns a special limited partner interest, and an entity in which two of our affiliated directors and three of our executive officers hold an interest owns a 2.0% limited partnership interest in the BTC II B Partnership.